Dillon Brooks

+In 2023, Brooks was named the FIBA World Cup Best Defensive Player after helping the Canada national team to bronze.

 College career

-Brooks, a small forward from Mississauga, Ontario, went to the University of Oregon after playing at Findlay Prep in Henderson, Nevada.
+Brooks, a small forward from Mississauga, Ontario, went to the University of Oregon after playing at Father Henry Carr Catholic Secondary School in Toronto and Findlay Prep in Henderson, Nevada.
 As a freshman, he averaged 11.5 points per game and was named to the Pac-12 Conference all-freshman team.
 As a sophomore, Brooks led the Ducks to the Pac-12 Conference regular season title and a top ten national ranking.
 At the close of the season, he was named first-team All-Pac-12 and a third-team All-American by the Sporting News.
 He was also named the District IX player of the year by the United States Basketball Writers Association (USBWA).
 Brooks averaged 16.7 points, 5.4 rebounds, and 3.1 assists per game.

 After the conclusion of the 2015–16 season, Brooks said he would remain with Oregon for a third season.
 He suffered a foot injury in the summer of 2016 and did not play in Oregon's offseason trip to Spain.
 On November 7, 2016, Brooks was named to the Associated Press' preseason All-America team.
 During his three seasons of college career Brooks averaged 14.8 points, 4.5 rebounds and 2.6 assists in 28.9 minutes per game.

 Shortly after the 2016–17 season, he declared himself eligible for the 2017 NBA draft and hired an agent, ending his college career.